Outstanding Resilience

 Women Viewed as a Marginalized Group

 Women, despite outnumbering men in college and the workforce, are still considered a marginalized group.
 Particularly, Deaf women endure further marginalization and potential double discrimination (The Deaf American, February 6, 1980).
-Unfortunately, women generally experience marginalization in education, social, economic, professional, and political spheres.
+Unfortunately, women generally experience marginalization in educational, social, economic, professional, and political spheres.
 Utah ranks lowest in the nation in terms of gender equality, with a low representation of women in politics, a gender pay gap, and a disparity between men and women in obtaining a college education.
 Despite these challenges, women across the country are working to advocate, educate, and promote gender equality.

 Deaf Women Face Double Barriers